-When I first began coaching in male dominated sectors, leadership thought it sufficient if women were 20% of leadership were women.
+When I first began coaching in male-dominated sectors, leadership thought it sufficient if women were 20% of leadership were women.
 Let’s be honest, at the time (and still in in some organisations!) a single women in a group of 4 other men was ‘real progress’.
-However, what they’d often find is that despite their best intentions, women still weren’t speaking up, or more perhaps more true to form, they weren’t being heard – even when they were 20% of a group.
+After all, for some that’s a move towards equality in the workplace as she’s 25 % of the team!
+However, my consultancy clients would often tell me what they’d often find is that despite their best intentions, women still weren’t speaking up, or more perhaps more true to form, they weren’t being heard – even when they were 20% of a group.

 When doing my business degree studies, I’ve been in those groups – have you?
-More recently, organisation have been raising the bar even further – a stretch when most of my clients recruit from fields that don’t get as many female graduates.
-However, it would be easier to keep the women they do attract by ensuring women are heard when they do speak up!
+More recently, organisation have been raising the bar even further – a stretch when most of my clients recruit from the STEM sector that don’t get as many female graduates.
+However, it would be easier to keep the women they do attract by ensuring they are heard when they do speak up!

 So what to do?
-Men are certainly going to have to listen better, but I’d also advocate a move towards teams that have equal numbers of women and men, and even more women – and the remainder of the teams to be only men.
-Perhaps counterintuitively this will work better than sprinkling a woman or two into each team.
+Men are certainly going to have to listen better.
+However, I’d also advocate a move towards teams that have equal numbers of women and men, but some with even more women – and the remainder of the teams to be only men.
+This could look like 3 women and one man or a team of all men.
+However, no teams should have 40% women.
+The research shows it’s simply not enough.
+Perhaps counterintuitively this will work better for equality in the workplace than sprinkling a woman or two into each team.

-If you’ve been in these teams – maybe where you’ve been expected to represent the views of all women, you’ll know what I mean.
+If you’ve been in these teams.
+Maybe you have too?
+Expected to represent the views of all women?
 It turns out the research shows we’re right.
-As detailed in ‘The Silent Sex: Gender, Deliberation and Institutions’ political scientists found that when a single woman worked with 4 men, she took up less than 40 percent less than each of the men around her.
+As detailed in ‘The Silent Sex: Gender, Deliberation and Institutions’ political scientists found that when a single woman worked with 4 men, she took up to 40 percent less of the time than each of the men around her.

 Given the harsh judgement we place on non-status quo people who do show confidence as I discuss in ‘The Con Job’ , we now have 3 options: